duncanamps/box80/README.md

         * CP/M CCP (Console Command Processor)
     * Something else

-None of the items above are included with this distribution as they have their own licensing terms which can be found on the website and in the source code for the different components.
-The documents section contains dependencies.pdf which explains how to download and assemble the four modules listed above (not implemented).
+None of the items above can be included with this distribution as they have their own licensing terms.
+Terms for use of the software can be found on the respective websites and in the source code for the different components.
+The documents section contains dependencies.pdf which explains how to download and assemble the modules listed above (not implemented).

 ## Development Environment